Probate Lawyer in Des Moines, IAExperienced Assistance With Probate

 Will the Cost of Probate Outweigh the Estate’s Value?

 Many people worry that probates are expensive and may ultimately cost more than what the estate is worth.
-In reality, most probate cases require any proceedings; if they do, these costs typically account for less than 5% of the entire estate.
+In reality, most probate cases don’t require any proceedings; if they do, these costs typically account for less than 5% of the entire estate.

 Is the Oldest Child Automatically Entitled To Be Their Parent’s Executor?